-Here are a few of the things we’ve had to learn about, repair, learn more about, and sometimes fix again (because shit breaks on an RV, all the time, and this one came with no maintenance records, and we rather suspect that’s because the prior owners didn’t do any maintenance), plus a few things we’ve wanted to change (even in here, we’ve downsized), and a few accessories we’ve purchased to make this lifestyle work even better for us.
+Here are a few of the things we’ve had to learn about, repair, learn more about, and sometimes fix again (because shit breaks on an RV, all the time, and The Toad came with no maintenance records, and we rather suspect that’s because the prior owners didn’t do any maintenance), plus a few things we wanted to change (even in an RV, we downsized), and a few accessories we’ve purchased to make this lifestyle work even better for us.
 So thankful for my handy husband!

 Everything below is pulled from Facebook, to create a history of events before I started blogging on Oct.
 1, 2015.
 Further fixes & upgrades will be included as they happen, on the Home page.
 You can also use the handy-dandy “Categories” drop-down menu in the sidebar to select “Mods & Upgrades” which will give you access to all those posts in reverse chronological order.

-And if you want to see us talk about a few, while giving a tour of the Toad, check out this June 2017 video by Heartland RVs.
+And if you want to see us talk about a few, while giving a tour of our first RV, The Toad, check out this June 2017 video by Heartland RVs.

 Oct.
 1, 2014